 Until then, we recommend shopping around because each insurer handles new drivers in its own way.
 Some will have better rates than others.
 We ranked the best car insurance companies for new drivers to give you a head start in your search for the right deal.

 Why is it so expensive to insure a new car?

 New cars are expensive to insure because of their value.
 The more a car costs to replace, the more it costs to insure.
 Financing a car will also drive your rates even higher.
 Banks and other lenders require full coverage including liability, collision, comprehensive, and gap insurance to protect their investment.
 Once you’ve paid off your loan you can remove any coverages you desire.

 How can I find out why my car insurance is so high?

 There are a lot of reasons why your insurance might be high.
 You should consider the following rate factors:

 - Type of car you drive and how much mileage you put on it

 It might also be a good idea to talk to your agent.
-They might have an idea of why your rates are so high.
-This will give you clarity and allow you to figure out how to lower your rates.
+They’ll be able to help you figure out why your rates are too high.
+This will give you clarity and allow you to start taking action to lower your premium.

-A: Driving is expensive for many reasons.
+Driving is expensive for many reasons.
 First, cars are not cheap.
 Some are more expensive than others, but a decent vehicle is going to dent your pocketbook.
-Often for a long time because of financing.
 Then, you have taxes and registration to consider.
-Car tab increases are an unpopular but common way state governments raise revenue.
+Car tab increases are an unpopular, but common, way state governments raise revenue.
 There are also maintenance, repair costs, and parking fees.
 Not to mention the cost of gas.
 Once we arrive at car insurance, it’s already expensive to drive a car.
 This is why it’s so important to compare quotes to ensure you’re getting the best car insurance deal.